gitandy/PyADIF-File/README.md

 If an empty header is provided, the fields are generated with suiting defaults.
 Missing header fields are inserted.

-Empty record fields are not exported at all.
+Empty record fields and records are not exported at all.

+*_INTL fields are not exported (see ADIF specification).
+If non ASCII characters are used the API raises an Exception.

 Copyright
 ---------